ang037/DP-HLS/docs/docs/index.md

 To create, customize and deploy your own kernel on FPGA using DP-HLS framwork, it requires a series of steps to be executed.
 We have already developed pre-built templates of some of the well known algorithms listed in table 1.
 These pre-built templates are simulated using standard C++, synthesized using AMD Xilinx Vitis HLS 2022.1 toolchain on 8-core Amazon EC2 z1d instance and deployed on Amazon EC2 F1 instance based FPGA.

-The following sections mentions the steps to quickly simulate, synthesize and deploy global linear kernel which incorporates Needleman-Wunsch algorithm.
+The following sections mentions the steps to quickly simulate, synthesize and deploy global affine kernel which incorporates Needleman-Wunsch algorithm with affine gap penalty.
 Similar steps need to be followed for other pre-built kernel templates as well.
 To create and execute your own custom kernel, please refer to the sections which describes all possible commands and parameters supported by DP-HLS - [Customize new kernels](#customize-new-kernels), [Build and simulate new kernels](#build-and-simulate-new-kernels) and [Synthesize and deploy new kernels](#synthesize-and-deploy-new-kernels).

-**Step 0: Create AWS instances.**
+### Step 0: Create AWS instances

 To use our DP-HLS framework quickly to build and run the kernels, it would be preferrable to use AWS instances which comes with the AWS FPGA Developer AMI containing AMD Xilinx Vitis 2021.2.

-**Step 1: Clone the DP-HLS repository from GitHub.**
+### Step 1: Clone the DP-HLS repository from GitHub

-The DP-HLS repo can be cloned using the following command:
+The DP-HLS repo can be cloned using the following commands.

 ```bash
 git clone https://github.com/TurakhiaLab/DP-HLS.git
 ```